5th BG, 23rd BS c1944

 Gunner SSgt Nicholas Mascetta, 13011785 (survived) Monessen, PA

 MIA November 1, 1944

 Built by Consolidated at San Diego.
+At the factory completed with an aluminum finish.
 Constructors Number 4898.

 Delivered to the U. S. Army Air Force (USAAF) as B-24J-190-CO Liberator serial number 44-40962.
-This bomber had a natural aluminum finish.
-Ferried overseas via Hickam Field to the South West Pacific Area (SPWA).
+Ferried overseas via Hickam Field then across the Pacifthe South West Pacific Area (SPWA).

 This B-24 flew at least fifty combat missions before it lost.
 When lost, engines R-1830-65A serial numbers BP-446254, BP-445343, R-1830-65 BP-423999 and BP-445307.
 Aboard were twelve .50 caliber machine guns serial numbers not listed in Missing Air Crew Report 10016 (MACR 10016).

 On November 1, 1944 took off at 3:54am from Pitu Airfield (APO 719) on Morotai Island piloted 1st Lt.
 Martin Roth armed with forty 100 pound bombs on a bombing mission against Alicante Airfield on Negros Island in the Philippines.
 This bomber was one of seven B-24s from the 23rd Bombardment Squadron plus other B-24s from the 394th Bombardment Squadron, 72nd Bombardment Squadron and 31st Bombardment Squadron.

 The weather was overcast at 10,000' to 12,000' with cumulus clouds 18,000' to 20,000' and unlimited visibility.
 This bomber was part of the second element flying in the no. 5 position.